cbonami/wh-dispatcher/README.md

 URL: http://prometheus:9090

-> Note: if you want to access prometheus dashboard straight from your browser, go to [http://localhost:9091](http://localhost:9091).
-Plz note I've remapped the port to avoid conflict with admin server.
+> Note: if you want to access prometheus dashboard straight from your browser, go to [http://localhost:9090](http://localhost:9090).

 Grafana offers a rich set of predefined dashboards.
 We're going to use the JVM dashboard.
 Visit http://localhost:3000/dashboard/import and either upload the configuration saved as a JSON file or paste the dashboard ulr (https://grafana.com/grafana/dashboards/4701).